optfunc provides differentiable PyTorch optfuncs, CVXPY-backed convex

 For CPU-only use:

-pip install "optfuncs[torch-cpu]"
+pip install optfuncs

 With uv in this repository:

-uv sync --extra torch-cpu
+uv sync --group torch-cpu

-Supported Torch extras:
+Supported extras:

 | Extra | Backend | Typical command |